 Luther is one of the most influential and important figures in the history of western Christianity.
 Luther has been extravagantly praised and extravagantly condemned and almost certainly deserves both.
 In recent years both Protestant and Catholic scholars have come to considerable agreement about Luther’s life and its significance for Christianity.

-Join us on October 25 and November 8 for two nights with Luther scholar and author, Dr. Mark U. Edwards, as he explores how Luther’s understanding of Christian freedom splintered western Christianity and began the early transition to modernity (October 25th) and how Luther’s understanding of freedom and its implications continue to have influence and relevance today (November 8th).
+On October 25 and November 8 Dr. Mark U. Edwards explored how Luther’s understanding of Christian freedom splintered western Christianity and began the early transition to modernity (October 25th) and how Luther’s understanding of freedom and its implications continue to have influence and relevance today (November 8th).
 You can click on the highlighted links above to watch the video for each talk.